Lahai, Kerala

 Lahai, also spelt Laha is a remote settlement located in the north eastern part of Pathanamthitta district, Kerala state, India.

 This is the place from which the sacred grove (Poongavanam) of Lord Ayyappa begins.

 Geography

 Lahai lies about 3000 ft above mean sea level, predominantly a hilly region or Malanad.
 The place is covered by thick forests of Ranni division.

 Demographics

 The average population is about 3000 people.
-The major revenue is from Lahai Rubber estate which was established by British in early 1900s with 10000 acre of land.
+The major revenue is from Lahai Rubber estate which was established by the British in the early 1900s with 10000 acre of land.

 Climate

 Lahai experiences a tropical climate as in many parts of Kerala.
 Significant amount of rainfall occurs during the months of June, July and August.
 Humidity is comparatively less here with an average annual temperature of about 29.37°C. The average annual precipitation is 2407mm.
 The months of January and February receives low rainfall.
 Temperature falls in December and January to 20°C. March, April and May are the hottest months in the year.